Current and proposed railways of Southeast Asia – every line mapped

 [Thanaleng – as of 2017 the only train station in Laos.]

-Laos is one of the least developed nations in Southeast Asia, and as of 2017 it has just 3.5 kilometres of railway.
-Yet if all the proposed railways come to fruition, Laos is set to become the crossroads of mainland Southeast Asia
+Laos is one of the least developed nations in Southeast Asia, and as of 2017, it has just 3.5 kilometres of railway.
+Yet if all the proposed railways come to fruition, Laos could become the railway crossroads of mainland Southeast Asia

 [Image by Vientiane Times.]

 While many of the planned railways continue to be just plans, one of the biggest infrastructure projects in ASEAN is now underway.
 After years of delays the railway linking China to Thailand via Laos began construction in December, 2016.

 The stats for this project are staggering.
 The railway is over 412km long, and over 62 percent consists of bridges and tunnels.
 It will make domestic travel in Laos much quicker, and open up new tourism and trade routes between the three countries.